How to Build a Net Zero Plan for Investor Reporting

 For SMEs, this creates a new challenge – and a new opportunity.

-The upside - Why your business should build a Net Zero plan
+Why your business should build a Net Zero plan (the upside of investor reporting)

 Providing a robust CTP isn’t just about keeping your investors happy.
 It helps you:

-• Stand out in funding rounds – Investors increasingly favour companies that can show they’re managing climate risk – and taking credible steps toward Net Zero.
+• Stand out in future funding rounds – Investors increasingly favour companies that can show they’re managing climate risk – and taking credible steps toward Net Zero.
+Some funds are even built on the premise of backing teams that are conscious of climate impact.

 • Build operational resilience – Understanding your carbon footprint can help spot inefficiencies, reducing costs, as well as identify key risks and opportunities as a result of the transition to a low carbon economy that you might otherwise overlook.

-• Avoid greenwashing – Without a clear, data-backed plan, it’s easy to make pledges that don’t hold up under scrutiny.
+• Avoid greenwashing – Without a clear, data-backed plan, it’s easy to make pledges that don’t hold up under scrutiny, risking your reputation.
 A structured Climate Transition Plan shows that your claims are credible – helping you build trust with clients, customers, and investors.

 1. Full-scope carbon footprint